12 Best Curacao Beaches You Can’t Miss

 Amenities: Beach chairs, umbrellas, restaurant, beach bar, showers, restrooms, massages, dive center

-Mambo Beach mixes the calm blue waters amongst plenty of shops, entertainment, and restaurants making it a one-stop-shop for entertainment for the whole day.
+Mambo Beach mixes the calm blue waters with plenty of shops, entertainment, and restaurants making it a one-stop-shop for entertainment for the whole day.

 Here you can find adorable boutique shops, great restaurants, and chair rentals.
 And while it has a similar feel to Jan Thiel, Mambo beach is better for families.